Tiffany-gif/NYC_Taxi_Trip/README.md

 ---

-## 📊 Example Features and Insights
+## Example Features and Insights

-- **Trip Efficiency Algorithm** — Custom ranking of trip speeds and durations
 - **Anomaly Detection** — Detect outlier trips using a hand-coded logic (no external ML libs)
-- **Data Visualization** — Charts and maps displaying patterns in pickup density, trip speeds, and fares

 ---

-## 🧠 Custom Algorithm
+## Custom Algorithm

-A manually implemented efficiency ranking algorithm was created to evaluate trip performance without relying on libraries like `heapq` or `sort_values`.
+A manually implemented an anomoly detectionn algorithm was created to check if there's any anomolies in the the data without relying on libraries like `heapq` or `sort_values`.

 **Logic:** Sort trips by their average speed (distance/time) and flag outliers for review.
 **Complexity:** O(n log n) for sorting; O(n) for filtering.